Baranee01/Handwritten-Digit-Recognition/README.md

 - Recognising the digit.

 ##
-### NOTE: USE ONLY GRAYSCALE IMAGE FOR RECOGNITION.
+### NOTE: Use Only Grayscale Image for Recognition.